boazsegev/neorack/SPEC.md

 #### `map`

-Maps a URL path to a specific NeoRack Application.
+Maps a URL path prefix to a specific NeoRack Application.

 Accepts an optional block to run within the scope of the path (where `use` and `run` **MAY** be called).

 Calls to `map`  **MAY** be nested.

-Request routing **SHOULD** update the event's `path` property, removing any consumed path prefixes.
+Request routing **MUST** update the event's `path` property, removing any consumed path prefixes.

 If `handler` is `nil` and no `block` is provided, `map` should return the handler that would have been used if `path` was passed to the router.